abcsFrederick/pydicom_split/README.md

   -order order          if there is an empty volumn in dataset,
-                        specify volume(s) need to be split (1,1,1 means split all three columns mice, 1,0,1 means middle volumn is empty) For multiple column or double row dataset
+                        specify volume(s) need to be split (1,1,1 means split all three columns mice, 1,0,1 means middle volumn is empty) For multiple column and double row dataset
   -nTB N1,N2            split top row into N1 volumes, and bottom row into N2
                         volumes
   -orderT orderT        if there is an empty volumn in the top row of dataset,